The Level 3 Certificate in Forest School Leaders

 Do you support learners outside of the face-to-face training?

-Between training days we are available for tutorial support.
+Between training days we are available for tutorial support and also offer zoom meet ups.
 We will also supplement your learning by offering free online resources, links to best practice, current research and inspiring ideas all of which will help you to complete your portfolio.
 There may opportunities to see our work in practice, and a network of other Forest School staff to connect with.

 We are enthusiastic about the Forest School ethos and sees it as a positive antidote to modern life.
 We have a clear vision having witnessed the benefits of Forest School across so many varied areas, hoping that this will lead to a more sustainable future, and a more cared for natural environment.
 We look forward to sharing our experiences, knowledge and skills with you.